MicrosoftDocs/windows-itpro-docs/devices/hololens/hololens-kiosk.md

 For more information on settings for both modes of Kiosk visit [here](https://docs.microsoft.com/en-us/intune/configuration/kiosk-settings-holographic).

-## Assign the Policy to the group to receive the policy
+## Assign the policy to the group to receive the policy
 Once you have created and saved your Kiosk mode policy you must assign it to the group(s) that you want it deployed to, or your devices will never receive it.
 Click assignments and add the group(s) that you want the Kiosk mode policy deployed to.

-> [!
-IMPORTANT]
+> [!IMPORTANT]
-> If two more or more different Kiosk polices target a device they will conflict and the device will receive neither.
+> If two more or more different kiosk polices target a device they will conflict and the device will receive neither.
 Other policies such as device restrictions do not conflict with Kiosk mode or additional device restrictions.

 For more information on group type, and group assignments please visit [here](https://docs.microsoft.com/en-us/intune/configuration/device-profile-assign).

 There is an important distinction between the **User logon type** and the **Assignments**.
 Assignments is how the deployment of the Kiosk to a device is determined.
 Once a Kiosk policy is on the device, it uses the User logon type to determine which users should be using the Kiosk.

-Examples:
+**Examples:**

 - You have a single group that you use for both logon type and assignments.
 Users A B and C are in both groups.
 No matter which user the device is first set up for they will join the tenant in this group and the kiosk policy will deploy.
 Also each user is in the logon group so users A B and C will all experience the Kiosk.

 - You have an assignment group with users A, B and C in it.
 The logon group is different with users B and C. Even if user A sets up the device and joins the tenant with the device the Kiosk policy will still deploy.
 Users B and C will still be logged in to the Kiosk, but user A can still log in if troubleshooting, changing of settings or any other need for full access to windows is needed.

 - You have devices you contract out to two different vendors.
 Instead of user groups you have device groups.
 Each device group needs a different Kiosk.
 Those devices when joined receive policy for their own respective Kiosk.
 The logon user group may include users from both sites, and thus each regional area’s device would allow kiosks for both sets of users.

 ## Set up the device
 Now it’s time to set up the device to both receive the policy and log into the account the policy has enabled for kiosk mode.